open-pioneer/trails-starter/docs/dev/Guide.md

 Simple errors can be fixed automatically by running `pnpm run lint --fix`.
 ESLint is configured via the `.eslintrc` file.

+### `pnpm audit`

+Checks for known security issues with the installed packages.
+(Will also be checked with a nightly github action job)

 ### `pnpm run prettier`

 Runs [Prettier](https://prettier.io/) on all source code files for automated (re-) formatting.